danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - **Confusing disagreement with rejection** — Difference feels personal
 - **Making others responsible for their emotional state** — "You made me feel..."
 - **Using closeness to regulate anxiety** — Intimacy becomes a tool rather than a connection
+- **Shifting narratives** — The story changes to protect their self-image
+- **Inability to hold two truths** — "I hurt you" and "I'm a good person" cannot coexist

 Emotionally immature people are often deeply wounded, not malicious.
 But **impact still matters.**